 Fields of Study: American Politics, Constitutional Studies, Methodology

-Research and Teaching Interests: American political institutions, judicial behavior, personality psychology, constitutional law, and research methods
+Research and Teaching Interests: Law and society, organizational behavior and American politics, constitutional law, and research methods

 2040C Jenkins Nanovic Halls

 Hall's current research explores the role of politics in the workplace--how political interactions and values influence organizational behavior and how workplace experiences influence political attitudes and behavior.
 His earlier work focused on empirical legal studies and American political institutions.
-His first book, The Nature of Supreme Court Power (Cambridge University Press, 2011), examines the influence of Supreme Court rulings on the behavior of state and private actors.
-The book won the C. Herman Pritchett Award for the Best Book on Law and Courts from the American Political Science Association.
-His second book, What Judges Want: Goals and Personality on the U.S. Supreme Court (Cambridge University Press, 2018), explores the role of personality traits in shaping the behavior of Supreme Court justices.
-He has also published numerous articles in leading journals, including the American Journal of Political Science, the Journal of Politics, Political Analysis, Public Opinion Quarterly, the Journal of Empirical Legal Studies, the Journal of Law and Courts, Law & Society Review, Political Analysis, and Public Opinion Quarterly.
-His current research projects explore judicial legitimacy, procedural justice, and small group dynamics.
+His first book, The Nature of Supreme Court Power (Cambridge University Press, 2011), which won the C. Herman Pritchett Award for the Best Book on Law and Courts from the American Political Science Association, examined the influence of Supreme Court rulings on the behavior of state and private actors.
+His second book, What Justices Want: Goals and Personality on the U.S. Supreme Court (Cambridge University Press, 2018), explored the role of personality traits in shaping the behavior of Supreme Court justices.
+He has also published numerous articles in leading journals, including the American Journal of Political Science, the Journal of Politics, Political Analysis, Public Opinion Quarterly, the Journal of Empirical Legal Studies, the Journal of Law and Courts, Law & Society Review, and Personnel Psychology.